sb2nov/sb2nov.github.io/_posts/2014-02-09-Guide-to-make-a-website-like-this.md

 ---
 layout: post
-title: "Guide to make a website like this"
+title: Guide to make a website like this
-description: "How to start this blog"
-category: Tutorials
-tags: [Lessons, Jekyll, Blog]
+date: 2014-02-09 15:27:31
 ---
-{% include JB/setup %}

 This is my first blog post since I redesigned my website to be hosted using [Jekyll](http://jekyllrb.com/).
 I have been using [Github pages](http://pages.github.com/) for quite sometime now to host my portfolio but today I decide to revamp the whole thing and create a blog as well.

 So now that I just created this website and don't know what to write about.
 I might just as well document how I created this thing.
 You can get the source code for the website at [https://github.com/sb2nov/sb2nov.github.io](https://github.com/sb2nov/sb2nov.github.io).

 **Step 1** : Create a new github repository `username.github.io` in your account.

 **Step 2** : Install Jekyll using the command `gem install jekyll`.

 **Step 3** : Create the clone of Jekyll bootstrap and set the remote to track the repository you just created.

         git clone https://github.com/plusjade/jekyll-bootstrap.git portfolio
         cd portfolio